MorimaruKida/MorimaruKida.github.io/index.md

 subtitle: Welcome to the Kida Group in Soil Science Laboratory at Kobe University!
 cover-img: /assets/img/DSCF8546.jpg
 ---
+_24 Feb 2025_
+## New publication
+The second paper from my group is out!
+It's open-access.
+"**Organo-metal coprecipitation contributes to stable organic carbon fraction in mangrove soil**" published in [*CATENA*](https://www.sciencedirect.com/science/article/pii/S0341816225003777).
+This was a continuing study from the [first paper](https://www.tandfonline.com/doi/full/10.1080/00380768.2024.2304761) and investigated the roles of reactive minerals and metals in organic carbon content in mangrove soil.
+An efficient incorporation of mangrove-derived modern C into mineral-associated organic matter was also suggested by 14C analysis.

 ***
 _5 March 2025_
 ## Instrument update